tikv/tikv/.github/pull_request_template.md

 ###  How is the PR tested?

-Pick some of the following tests which have been tested
+Pick some of the following tests which be tested
 - Unit test
 - Integration test
 - Manual test (add detailed scripts or steps below)